‘Young And Restless’ Spoilers: Will Adam’s Return Bring A Paternity Shocker?

 Young and Restless fans want Nick to find out that Christian isn’t his son.
 Right now, he believes that he is his biological child.
 Chelsea knows the truth but is keeping it from him.

-If the Young and Restless writers don’t want to bring Adam back for a paternity reveal, let’s hope that they figure out a way to reveal Christian paternity without Adam on the scene.
-Can you imagine Nick’s meltdown after learning that not only is Christian Adam’s son, but Chelsea and his father knew about it the whole time?
+If the Young and Restless writers don’t want to bring Adam back for a paternity reveal, let’s hope that they figure out a way to reveal Christian’s real father without Adam on the scene.
+Can you imagine Nick’s meltdown after learning that not only is Christian Adam’s son, but Chelsea and his father knew about it the whole time as well?

 When Nick finds out the truth, there’s no question that he will be utterly shocked.
 However, in time, he will learn to accept it.
 Who knows, maybe Chelsea will reassure Nick that paternity doesn’t really matter and he is Christian’s dad in every way that counts.

-If [and when] Christian’s paternity comes out, you can expect Nick and Chelsea’s relationship to come to an sudden stop.
+If (and when) Christian’s paternity comes out, you can expect Nick and Chelsea’s relationship to come to a sudden stop.
 He will wonder if he can trust her after she kept a lie about his son’s paternity for over a year.

 When Adam had to say Goodbye to Connor. ????????#YR pic.twitter.com/5StoPAA7yW